Nilss3/Nils-KU-collab/papers & research/content-rating-as-solution.md

 Instead of making kids prove their age to every app, make **every app, website and platform declare what's inside it**: a clear age rating plus plain content warnings (violence, stranger chat, nudity, gambling-style mechanics, and so on).
 Not every app or website, of course — the effort applies mostly to big platforms and those whose content could be harmful.

 Firstly, this works preferably **per item**, not just per app.
 Roblox, for example, is millions of games, so the label lives **per game** — and per video, per piece of content.
 That's already how it works for films and TV.
-In case this is not possible, the content labels and age ratings doneed to  apply to the whole app or whole platform.
+In case this is not possible, the content labels and age ratings do need to  apply to the whole app or the whole platform.

 Secondly, this labelling should be **heavily verified and audited** by relevant institutions.
 Roblox now tags pornographic or fascist content as 'all ages'.
 If platforms like Roblox don't change their ways, a blanket label 16+ should be forced upon them.
 In fact, this is the second way to go about content labelling: **alternatively, let there be an external database of content labels, managed by an authority or institution.**